We are here to listen, here to help - Any time.

 1-888-562-1214

-A safe, confidential and non judgmental crisis line to discuss anything troubling you.
-We are here to help.
+A confidential and non-judgmental crisis line to discuss anything troubling you.
+If it is a crisis to you, it is a crisis to us.

 1-800-SUICIDE